n7tr/Athanatos-Discord-Bot/README.md

 	4. Change values in .env
 	5. Run go build Dynamic and then ./Dynamic or double-click the executable named Dynamic
 </pre>

+# Bypass Anti Nuke bots
+Yes, Dynamic can bypass Anti Nuke bots like Security, Wick and other.
+Use .bypass command for this.

 # Where to host?
 We recommend you to use <a href="https://fl0.com">fl0.com</a>, <a href="https://back4app.com">back4app.com</a>, <a href="https://koyeb.com">koyeb.com</a> and <a href="https://render.com">render.com</a>.
 They're free and there you can host Dynamic and other discord bots.
 More information about other hostings are <a href="https://github.com/DmitryScaletta/free-heroku-alternatives">here</a>